Project overview

 The project has been separated into phases.
 Here is a breakdown of the overall project schedule including limits:

-• Phase 1A (Bank Street Renewal Advanced Miscellaneous Works): Construction is under way and is scheduled to be completed in spring 2024.
-For details on the construction, please see the new website dedicated to the advanced contract, ottawa.ca/bankadvanceworks.
+- Phase 1A (Bank Street Renewal Advanced Miscellaneous Works): Construction was completed in spring 2024.
+For details on the construction project, please see the website dedicated to the advanced contract, ottawa.ca/bankadvanceworks.

-• Phase 1: Construction currently planned to begin spring 2024.
+- Phase 1: Construction began in June 2024.
 Limits: Bank Street, from Riverside Drive westbound to Collins Avenue.
+Completion anticipated in 2027.

 Accessibility